 There are important selection criteria to consider when deciding upon a particular webinar platform.
-We only want to emphasize that, since you are looking to build a brand, it’s important to review the customization options a platform has to offer, such as color schemes, logo uploads, page editing, etc.
+Since you are looking to build a brand, we only want to emphasize that it’s important to review the customization options a platform has to offer, such as color schemes, logo uploads, page editing, etc.

 How to Create Webinar Content for Stronger Branding

 When you prepare your presentation, it is important to break it into five parts: introduction, content, proposition, survey or Q&A and conclusion.
 An average webinar usually takes between an hour or an hour and 30 minutes, with 15-30 minutes reserved for polls, Q&As and goodbyes.
 You should segment your webinar into time blocks early, so that your brand doesn’t suffer from a poorly structured webinar.